TeMeta/define-json/README.md

 Define-JSON details implementation, but also links to `Coding`, `ReifiedConcept` and `ConceptProperty` for structured semantic connections, i.e. enabling each data element to be mapped unambiguously to standard dictionaries/ontologies, abstract concepts, and their properties.

-Tof [something] combines its abstract / template form with a context, then fleshes out that combined context.
+The definition of [something] combines its abstract / template form with a context, then fleshes out that combined context.

 * FHIR Profile is a implementation of a FHIR Resource template in the context of some healthcare or research authority
 * A granular definition for some Biomedical Concept (BC) is an implementation of a property of that BC in context of the standard being implemented